nicksmith100/ms4-jumpersforgoalposts/README.md

 ### JavaScript Functionality

 JavaScript is used throughout to provide an interactive user experience.
-While some JavaScript code comes directly from the Boutique Ado walkthrough or the Bootstrap library, the following JavaScript functionality has been provided over and above those.
+While some JavaScript code comes directly from the Boutique Ado project or the Bootstrap library, the following JavaScript functionality has been provided over and above those sources.

 #### Asynchronous JavaScript And XML (AJAX)